 Boys: Puberty hormones are released into the bloodstream that signal the production of testosterone and sperm.
 Body grows taller (growth spurt).
 Shoulders grow wider, the body becomes more muscular, and the voice changes to become deeper.
 There will also be changes in penal development.
 Hair also begins to grow under the arms, the pubic area, and eventually the face.
 Puberty hormones also trigger acne.

-Girls/Boys: Puberty hormones are surging can contribute to feeling more emotional, confused, or anxious.
+Girls/Boys: Surging puberty hormones can contribute to feeling more emotional, confused, or anxious.
 Biological clock shifts triggering staying up later and sleeping in later.
-Anxiety and depression may become prevalent at this stage, but are normal and likely won’t last.
+Anxiety and depression may become prevalent at this stage, but are normal and likely won’t last (with regular conversations, check-ins, and the proper support systems in place).
 If anxiety and depression do increase, seek the help of a trusted parent, friend, or training professional.
 Decision making skills are still developing, and individual morals and values are starting to surface.
 Teens may often be very self-conscious, and this may impact their self-esteem.